 Setting a budget is an important part of the house flipping process.
 It's necessary to thoroughly research potential expenses, which is massively helpful when you come across problems you weren't expecting.

+Most house flipping TV shows simplify the budget process for the sake of telling a compelling story.
 When considering budget it's important to include more than just basic materials, labor, and the price of the house itself.
 Flippers must also account for less obvious fees like interest on a home loan, taxes, closing costs, HOA fees, and utilities.
 A handful of flipping shows include expenses like these in their budget breakdowns but many leave them out.